siv2r/bip-frost-signing/README.md

 The FROST signature scheme enables threshold Schnorr signatures.
 In a *t-of-n* threshold configuration, any *t*[^t-edge-cases] participants can cooperatively produce a Schnorr signature that is indistinguishable from a signature produced by a single signer.
 FROST signatures are unforgeable as long as fewer than *t* participants are compromised.
 The signing protocol remains functional provided that at least *t* honest participants retain access to their secret shares.

 [^t-edge-cases]: While *t = n* and *t = 1* are in principle supported, simpler alternatives are available in these cases.
-In the case *t = n*, using a dedicated *n-of-n* multi-signature scheme such as MuSig2 (see [BIP327][bip327]) instead of FROST avoids the need for an interactive DKG.
+In the case *t = n*, using a dedicated *n-of-n* multi-signature scheme such as MuSig2 (see [BIP327][bip327]) instead of FROST avoids the need for an interactive DKG (if using a trusted dealer for key generation is undesirable).
 The case *t = 1* can be realized by letting one signer generate an ordinary [BIP340][bip340] key pair and transmitting the key pair to every other signer, who can check its consistency and then simply use the ordinary [BIP340][bip340] signing algorithm.
 Signers still need to ensure that they agree on a key pair.
 The case *n = 1* is even simpler: it forces *t = 1*, and with no other signers to transmit the key pair to, the sole participant can directly use an ordinary [BIP340][bip340] key pair.

 The IRTF has published [RFC 9591][rfc9591], which specifies the FROST signing protocol for several elliptic curve and hash function combinations, including secp256k1 with SHA-256, the cryptographic primitives used in Bitcoin.
 However, the signatures produced by RFC 9591 are incompatible with BIP340 Schnorr signatures due to the X-only public keys introduced in BIP340.
 Additionally, RFC 9591 does not specify key tweaking mechanisms, which are essential for Bitcoin applications such as [BIP32][bip32] key derivation and [BIP341][bip341] Taproot.
 This document addresses these limitations by specifying a BIP340-compatible variant of FROST signing protocol that supports key tweaking.